-- 12.2 For coursework submitted late but within 24 hours or one working day of the specified deadline, 10% of the overall marks available for that component of assessment (a total of 10 marks for work marked out of 100, or one whole letter grade) will be deducted as a penalty for late submission, except for work which obtains a mark in the range 40 49% or 50 59% for postgraduate programmes, in which case the mark will be capped at the pass mark (40% or 50% respectively).
-Exception will be made to this regulation only if an application for Mitigating Circumstances has been submitted to, and accepted as valid by, the relevant Mitigating Circumstances Panel.
-NB: It is the assignment mark and not the module mark that will be capped at the pass mark. - 12.3 If any component of coursework is submitted more than 24 hours or more than one working day after the specified deadline, a mark of 0% will be awarded for the work in question, unless an application for Mitigating Circumstances has been submitted to, and accepted as valid by, the relevant Mitigating Circumstances Panel.
-This applies to both end-of-module and in-module assignments.
-Late work for which no extension had been granted through the Mitigating Circumstances procedure may be marked in lieu of a resit attempt at the discretion of the Assessment Board or Interim Assessment Panel.
+12.2 For coursework submitted late but within 24 hours or one working day of the specified deadline, 10% of the overall marks available for that component of assessment (a total of 10

-- 12.4 Work submitted late for assessments for which no mark is awarded (pass/fail assessments), will be graded F but may subsequently be marked in place of a resit, where a resit opportunity would normally be available. - 12.5 Limits for the late submission of coursework
+- 12.3 If any component of coursework is submitted more than 24 hours or more than one working day after the specified deadline, a mark of 0% will be awarded for the work in question, unless a request for additional consideration has been accepted This applies to both end-of-module and in-module assignments.
+Late work for which no extension had been granted through the Additional Consideration Procedure may be marked in lieu of a resit attempt at the discretion of the Assessment Board or Interim Assessment Panel. - 12.4 Work submitted late for assessments for which no mark is awarded (pass/fail assessments), will be graded F but may subsequently be marked in place of a resit, where a resit opportunity would normally be available. - 12.5 Limits for the late submission of coursework

-Late work and any claim of Mitigating Circumstances relating to coursework must be submitted at the earliest opportunity to ensure as far as possible that the work can still be marked.
+Late work must be submitted at the earliest opportunity to ensure as far as possible that the work can still be marked.
+Requests for additional consideration should be submitted by the original assessment deadline unless there are compelling reasons for a late request, as outlined in the Requests for Additional Consideration Procedures.
 Late work will not normally be accepted if it is received more than 10 working days after the original coursework deadline.
-Once the work of other students has been marked and returned, late submissions of that same piece of work cannot be assessed.